HostactylDevelopment/HostactylForPterodactylv1/README.md

 - Terms of Services Page

 - Privacy Policy Page

+# NOTE:

+The Customization of the Landing Page is ONLY allowed and not for other pages!

 > [!KINDLY READ THIS]
 > Kindly do not complain of lack of the features in the dashboard as it is the very first version of Hostactyl so there aren't that much features that should be included.